repology/repology-rules/README.md

 #### maintenance

 Indicates that a rule needs manual maintenance.
-For example, when development version cannot be determined from the version schema, one would need to revisit and update the version occasionally.
+For example, when a development version cannot be determined from the version schema, one would need to revisit and update the version occasionally.

 ```yaml